jtleimat/tortoise-predictor/README.md

 But, if it is in a folder in Documents (/Documents/CameraTraps/Cam1) you need to add this before each image file.
 In the text file, each image would need to look like /Documents/CameraTraps/Cam1/IMG_001.png

 Also you will need to change the step to:
-`find [enter filepath here] *.png > imagelist.txt`
+`realpath [enter filepath here] *.png > imagelist.txt`

 Step 4.
+Check that the text file is just a list of file paths.
+Most commonly on terminal, one extra space will be added at the very end of the file.
+You can just hit delete to remove that extra space.

+Step 5.
 Create a virtual environment.
 This will allow you to download the packages to run the predictor without changing anything on your personal computer.
 And only needs to be done once.
 If you are running through another set of images, you can skip this step after the first time.
 To do this follow these steps:

 On Mac:
 `python3 -m venv venv_name`